pluralsight/guides/in-review/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 ```

-You need to do a couple of things here, first, at the top of the file you'll see were we import the components we need, go ahead and add an import for angularfire2 components:
+You need to do a couple of things here.
+First, at the top of the file, you'll see were we import the components that we need.
+Go ahead and add an import for AngularFire2 components:

 ```javascript
 import { FIREBASE_PROVIDERS, defaultFirebase } from 'angularfire2';
 ```

-After that you'll need to pass those to the `ionicBootstrap` that you'll find at the end of the file:
+Next, pass those to the `ionicBootstrap` that you'll find at the end of the file:

 ```javascript
 ionicBootstrap(MyApp, [